mikeb93/PyXG-Sophos-XG-API-Client/README.md

 PyXG is a python API client for the Sophos XG Firewall

+As of right now there are only DNS commands available.
+I'll add more over time.

 ## Getting Started

 Clone the repository or download the file.